Americans with Disabilities Act

 In accordance with the requirements of title II of the Americans with Disabilities Act of 1990 (“ADA”) and ADA amendments, the City of Tampa will not discriminate against qualified individuals with disabilities on the basis of disability in its services, programs, or activities.

-Employment: City of Tampa does not discriminate on the basis of disability in its hiring or employment practices and complies with all regulations promulgated by the U.S. Equal Employment Opportunity Commission under title I of the Americans with Disabilities Act (ADA), as amended, (ADDA) and Chapter 12, the Tampa Human Rights Ordinance (Tampa Code).
+Employment: City of Tampa does not discriminate on the basis of disability in its hiring or employment practices and complies with all regulations promulgated by the U.S. Equal Employment Opportunity Commission under title I of the Americans with Disabilities Act (ADA), ADA Amendments Act of 2008 (ADAAA), and Chapter 12, the Tampa Human Rights Ordinance (Tampa Code).

 Effective Communication: City of Tampa will generally, upon request, provide appropriate aids and services leading to effective communication for qualified persons with disabilities so they can participate equally in City programs, services, and activities.
 This may include qualified sign language interpreters, accessible documents, and other accessible formats for people who have speech, hearing, or vision disabilities.